Skip to main content

 Review and try again

-Use your transcript and language-focused feedback to identify one concrete change for the next answer.
+Use language-focused feedback to identify one concrete change for your next spoken or written answer.

 See how feedback helps